Driving in Northern Ireland – road safety for visitors

-Always drive on the left side of the road unless road signs or markings indicate otherwise.
+Always drive on the left side of the road unless road signs or markings show different.

 You must remember to keep left every time you drive, every time you come to an intersection and every time you pull out on to a road.

-Always check for other road users and signal your intentions before manoeuvering, for example, driving off, changing position on the road or changing direction and stopping.
+Always check for other road users and signal your intentions before driving off, changing position on the road, changing direction or stopping and parking.

 Do not cross the centre line unless safely passing or turning off the road.

-You must never cross a solid white line on your side of the centre line to overtake a vehicle, as this indicates it is too dangerous to overtake.
+You must never cross a solid white line on your side of the centre line to overtake a vehicle, as this shows it is too dangerous to overtake.

 A double white centre line means that no traffic (on either side of the road) can overtake other vehicles.